 Publisher: Tinder Press

-Thank you as always to the publisher for the advanced proof copy.
+Thank you as always to the publisher for my review copy.

 See you all soon.